Creating An Application Catalogue

 # Authentication method.
 Either password or token or ssh-key.

-# if method is password then username and password must be defined.
+# If method is password then username and password must be defined.

-# if method is token then token must be defined.
+# If method is token then token must be defined.

-# if method is ssh-key then ssh-key must be defined.
+# If method is ssh-key then ssh-key must be defined.

-method: password ||token || ssh-key
+method: password || token || ssh-key

 # Password holds the ref and key in the secret for the Password credential.